nickbild/csi_hr/README.md

 #### Training the machine learning model

 `read_and_process_csi.py` can be put into a mode where it collects and processes CSI data and writes it to a text file (`COLLECT_TRAINING_DATA = True`), rather than making heart rate predictions.
-Below is a chart showing processed CSI data for one subcarrier.
+Below is a chart showing processed CSI data for one subcarrier that was collected in this way.
 The heart beat signal is clearly visible.

 ![](https://raw.githubusercontent.com/nickbild/csi_hr/refs/heads/main/media/hr_processed_data.jpg)